ChrisTregaskis/jada/api/README.md

 #### GET
 **/api/user/:userId**

-You must be authenticated to update data from this route; takes bearer token.
+You must be authenticated to get data from this route; requires token.

 - Returns user information